 Due to the potential of carrying harmful tree pests and diseases, Wisconsin has restrictions for moving firewood.

 Natural wood from the forest may be gathered for use in your campfire as long as it is both dead and on the ground.
 Bundles of firewood are for sale in the camp store from 7 a.m. to 10:30 p.m. and the north shore Chateau during normal business hours.

 Each campsite has a picnic table, gravel or paved area for parking, room for at least one family tent and a metal fire ring.
 Campsites are not within sight of the lake.
 Quartzite campground is open year-round.
 The Northern Lights and Ice Age campgrounds typically close in October and re-open about April.
 Devil's Lake camping and reservation tips.

-Access is from the entrance road near the Nature Center, or directly from County Road DL.
-The campground is about 0.33 miles from the lakeshore, separated by a wooded hill, the park entrance road, and the main picnic area.
+Access is from the entrance road near the Nature Center or directly from County Road DL.
+The campground is about 0.33 miles from the lakeshore, separated by a wooded hill, the park entrance road and the main day use picnic area.
 This campground was established in 1969.
 It had previously been a 9-hole golf course.

 Northern Lights campground

 This campground is the oldest campground at Devil's Lake State Park, opened in 1939.
-Three of the five shower/restroom buildings were built by the Civilian Conservation Corps in the 1930s.
+Three of the four shower/restroom buildings were built by the Civilian Conservation Corps in the 1930s.

 Ice Age campground

 Ice Age campground has only non-electric campsites.
 It has two sections, both north of County Road DL.
 Lower Ice Age (sites 301-390) is partly wooded and partly open and grassy.
 There is a concession-operated campground store in the lower campground.
 Upper Ice Age (sites 401-535) is completely wooded.
 There are three sites available for people with disabilities.
 The Ice Age campground is about one mile from the lake.